Jamie Proctor: Style of play

 Proctor is a target man striker who can hold the ball up and bring other players into the game.
 He is hard working and has said: "you'll get 100% from me, some days there will be good performances and some days might be less so but what you will get is hard work and giving it my all".

 Personal life

 Proctor has degrees in sports journalism and business and set up a Preston-based coaching academy in 2020; he described the coaching there as "professional, private and more technical".
 He has attended courses at the Open University, Staffordshire University and the University of Sunderland.
 He had a baby daughter in 2018.
 In November 2019, he made a plea in the Rotherham Advertiser for charities to contact him with voluntary work opportunities after he watched a documentary on food banks.
+He was hired by wealth advisory firm Skybound Wealth in September 2025.